-\textbf{Qualitative Results.} To illustrate the learned 3D language field, we first query the language features in 3D space and render them to 2D for visualization.
-As shown in Figure~\ref{fig:lerf_qualitative}, our method achieves superior 3D localization without outliers and produces clearer boundaries.
-In scenes containing multiple objects, such as knives, OpenGaussian struggles to localize all of them, whereas our method delivers finer segmentation results.
-Interestingly, the high-quality features learned by our SuperGSeg can distinguish the coffee mug from its content and the spoon inside of it.
-This demonstrates the effectiveness of our designs, such as the distillation of fine features into the Super-Gaussians.
+\textbf{Qualitative Results.} For visualization, we query language features in 3D space and render the resulting 3D masks to 2D.
+As shown in~\figureautorefname~\ref{fig:lerf_qualitative}, SuperGSeg delivers precise 3D object selection without spurious outliers and produces clearer boundaries.
+Thanks to the 3D understanding capability, our SuperGSeg allows for effective localization of occluded regions (e.g., the \textit{stuffed bear} leg under a table).
+Notably, its high-quality features distinguish the coffee mug from its contents and spoon, showcasing the efficacy of distilling fine-grained features into \acrshort{superg}s.

-\textbf{Multi-Granularity Segmentation.} We demonstrate our method's capability to perform multi-granularity segmentation of the 3D scene using click-based visual prompts.
-Given a click on a reference image, SuperGSeg queries a small set of Super-Gaussinans that have the same hierarchical features as the feature of the query pixel.
-These Super-Gaussinans, which correspond to the part selected by the user, can then be rendered across different views.
-Furthermore, we use the instance feature of each SuperG to group into instances, allowing us to query the entire object with single click on one of its parts.
-We refer to this as a cross-level query.
-The cross-level query can also be performed top-down, where selecting an object with a single click automatically reveals its constituent parts.